 Is a Letter of Wishes Legally Binding?

 Unsure if a Letter of Wishes is legally binding?
 Walker Pender is here to guide you through the complexities of estate planning.
 Our expert team can help you understand the legal status of a Letter of Wishes and ensure your estate is managed as you intend.
-Don’t let uncertainty affect your future plans.
+Don’t let uncertainty affect your plans.
 Contact Walker Pender today for personalised, professional advice to secure peace of mind for you and your loved ones.